 Floyd's Brother On Verdict: 'I Was Just Praying They Would Find Him Guilty'

-George Floyd's brother, Philonise Floyd, was in the courtroom when Judge Peter Cahill read the three guilty verdicts against former officer Derek Chauvin.
+George Floyd's brother, Philonise Floyd, was in the courtroom Tuesday afternoon when Judge Peter Cahill read the three guilty verdicts against former Minneapolis police officer Derek Chauvin.

-As the first guilty verdict was read aloud, Floyd's clasped hands began shaking, according to a reporter inside the courtroom.
+As the first guilty verdict was read aloud, Philonise Floyd's clasped hands began shaking, according to a reporter inside the courtroom.
 They continued to tremble as Cahill recited the second guilty verdict.
-By the third time, Floyd's hands were shaking back and he was nodding his head up and down with his eyes closed and then he began weeping.
+By the third time, Floyd's hands were shaking back, and he was nodding his head up and down with his eyes closed, and then he began weeping.

 "I was just praying they would find him guilty," Floyd told reporters after exiting the courtroom.